Danielle Puzzo

 What do you attribute your success to?

-I would say I'm very ambitious, I'm very hardworking, and if I have a goal in mind, I do not give up, even when things get hard.
+I'm very ambitious and hardworking.
+If I have a goal in mind, I do not give up, even when difficulties and setbacks arise.
 I've always been someone whose mind is constantly going, and I push myself to achieve what I set out to do.
-Even when faced with challenges, I stay focused on my goals and keep moving forward.
-That determination and refusal to give up, no matter how difficult things become, is what has driven my success throughout my career and now as I launch my own business.
+That determination and refusal to give up is what has driven my success throughout my career and now as I launch my own business.

 Q